tonghuikang/CodeITSussie2019/README.md

 git push --set-upstream origin huikang
 ```

-DO NOT PUSH TO MASTER UNLESS APPROVED

-To commit and push
+To commit and push (do not push to master)

 ```
 git add <only the files you want to add>
 git commit -m "say something"
 ```